 Art.
-40d93

-H. Compulsory licences for the export of pharmaceutical products Any person may bring an action before the court to be granted a nonexclusive licence for the manufacture of patent-protected pharmaceutical products and for their export to a country that has insufficient or no production capacity of its own in the pharmaceutical sector and

-- Amended by No I of the FA of 17.
-Dec.
-1976, in force since 1 Jan.
-1978 (AS 1977 1997; BBI 1976 II 1). - Repealed by No I of the FA of 16.
-Dec.
-1994, with effect from 1 July 1995 (AS 1995 2606; BBI 1994 IV 950). - Inserted by No I of the FA of 16 Dec.
-1994, in force since 1 July 1995 (AS 1995 2606; BBI 1994 IV 950). - Inserted by No I of the FA of 16 Dec.
-1994 (AS 1995 2606; BBI 1994 IV 950).
-Amended by No I of the FA of 22 June 2007, in force since 1 July 2008 (AS 2008 2551; BBI 2006 1). - Inserted by No I of the FA of 22 June 2007, in force since 1 July 2008 (AS 2008 2551; BBI 2006 1). - Inserted by No I of the FA of 22 June 2007, in force since 1 July 2008 (AS 2008 2551; BBI 2006 1).
+40d95

+H. Compulsory licences for the export of pharmaceutical products
-which requires these products to combat public health problems, in particular those related to HIV/AIDS, tuberculosis, malaria and other epidemics (beneficiary country).

-$^2$ Countries that have declared in the World Trade Organization (WTO) that they wholly or partly renounce their claim to a licence in accordance with paragraph 1 are excluded from being beneficiary countries in accordance with the terms of their declaration.
-All other countries that fulfil the requirements of paragraph 1 may be beneficiary countries.

-The licence in accordance with paragraph 1 is limited to the production of the pharmaceutical product in the quantity that meets the requirements of the beneficiary country; the total quantity must be exported to the beneficiary country.

-The owner of the licence in accordance with paragraph 1, as well as any manufacturer that produces products under licence, must ensure that they are clearly identified as products that have been produced under a licence in accordance with paragraph 1, and that the products are distinguished by their packaging or by their special colouring or shape from patent-protected products, provided this does not have a significant impact on the price of the products in the beneficiary country.

-The Federal Council shall regulate the requirements for the grant of licences in accordance with paragraph 1.
+- 1 Any person may bring an action before the court to be granted a non-exclusive licence for the manufacture of patent-protected pharmaceutical products and for their export to a country that has insufficient or no production capacity of its own in the pharmaceutical sector and which requires these products to combat public health problems, in particular those related to HIV/AIDS, tuberculosis, malaria and other epidemics (beneficiary country). - 2 Countries that have declared in the World Trade Organization (WTO) that they wholly or partly renounce their claim to a licence in accordance with paragraph 1 are excluded from being beneficiary countries in accordance with the terms of their declaration.
+All other countries that fulfil the requirements of paragraph 1 may be beneficiary countries. - 3 The licence in accordance with paragraph 1 is limited to the production of the pharmaceutical product in the quantity that meets the requirements of the beneficiary country; the total quantity must be exported to the beneficiary country. - 4 The owner of the licence in accordance with paragraph 1, as well as any manufacturer that produces products under licence, must ensure that they are clearly identified as products that have been produced under a licence in accordance with paragraph 1, and that the products are distinguished by their packaging or by their special colouring or shape from patent-protected products, provided this does not have a significant impact on the price of the products in the beneficiary country. - 5 The Federal Council shall regulate the requirements for the grant of licences in accordance with paragraph 1.
 In particular, it shall stipulate the information or notifications the responsible court must possess in order to be able to decide on the grant of the licence in accordance with paragraph 1, and shall regulate the measures in accordance with paragraph 4.

-Art.
-40e94

-I. Common provisions for Articles 36-40d The licences provided for in Articles 36-40d are granted only if efforts by the applicant to obtain a contractual licence on appropriate market terms within a reasonable period of time have been unsuccessful; in the case of a licence in accordance with Article 40d, a period of 30 working days is regarded as reasonable.
-Such efforts are not required in situations of national emergency or other circumstances of extreme urgency or in cases of public non-commercial use.

-The scope and term of the licence are limited to the purpose for which it has been granted.

-The licence may only be transferred with that part of the enterprise which uses the licence.
-This also applies to sub-licences.
+94 Inserted by No I of the FA of 22 June 2007, in force since 1 July 2008 (AS 2008 2551: BBI 2006 1).

-Inserted by No I of the FA of 22 June 2007, in force since 1 July 2008 (AS 2008 2551; BBI 2006 1).
-The licence is primarily granted for supplying the domestic market.
-Article 40d remains reserved.
+95 Inserted by No I of the FA of 22 June 2007, in force since 1 July 2008 (AS 2008 2551; BBI 2006 1).